 If you’re worried about thinning facial hair or lack of beard growth while taking Finasteride, there are ways to counteract this:

 Speaking to a beard hair loss specialist is the best way to diagnose and treat your thinning facial hair.
-Book a free consultation at your nearest Wimpole Clinic location to get started.
+Book a free consultation at your nearest Wimpole Clinic location to get started and learn more about surgical hair restoration.

 If you’re already taking Finasteride and believe it might be causing you to lose facial hair, speak to your doctor or trichologist.
 They may be able to offer beard growth solutions to counteract this or help you find an alternative to Finasteride that doesn’t impact your facial hair.